UoB-COMSM0166/2026-group-26/README.md

 ---
 ### Findings of User's Evaluation

 - **Visual Feedback & System Status (Visibility of system status / Aesthetic design):** The color contrast of the vehicles is too weak, and the drifting trajectory needs to be highlighted.
-Additionally, crucial power-ups like health packs and shields lack visibility and are easily overlooked by players.
+Additionally, crucial power-ups like health packs and shields lack visibility.
 The overall aesthetics of the game interface could also be improved.

 - **User Control & Error Prevention:** The main gameplay interface lacks obvious pause and restart buttons.
-Due to restricted vision, players frequently crash into walls without warning, highlighting a severe lack of advance map boundary cues.
+Due to restricted vision, players often suddenly crash into walls, highlighting a severe lack of advance map boundary cues.

 - **Cognitive Load & Onboarding:** The initial version lacks clear interaction prompts, increasing the user's memory load.
 There are no explicit movement instructions (e.g., move/stop), which should be placed at the top of the interface.
 Furthermore, there is no transition prompt indicating "press to start" before gameplay begins.